-Selling products in China may sound so easy but it is actually a lot more complicated compared to other trade markets.
+A business plan in China may sound so easy but it is actually a lot more complicated compared to other trade markets.
 The Chinese rules and regulations take its toll on commerce making it more complex for businesses caught in its web.
 A lot of businesses are discouraged by this factor, but it is important to understand business in China is not difficult, it is just a little different.
 Here are a few things I can suggest when it comes to selling certain products in China.

-How To Sell Your Medical Products To China
+How to Sell Your Medical Products to China

 China’s National Health and Planning Commission (NHPC) published a new policy this week stating the purchase of any products or services must be denominated in RMB and the purchase must be made from a Chinese company.

 If you force the hospital to pay in dollars for a direct purchase from a foreign custom manufacturing company, you are not likely to succeed in selling your product or your services to a Chinese government owned hospital.
 Here are the following levels of “local” for making a sale in China, starting with the least local:

 - Your company is in the United States, but it has a China distributor or sales agent that imports the product into China and then sells it to the Chinese hospital in RMB.